10 of the biggest misconceptions people have about a cruise before sailing

 You don't have to go very far to run into one of the often repeated myths that exist about what a cruise is all about.
 Many of these are rooted in experiences from decades ago, and quite a lot has changed in the cruise industry.

 Cruise ships have gotten larger and more sophisticated.
 Moreover, they've evolved past the generation of ships that people may remember.
-Part of the issue is in many cases pop culture continues to portray cruise ships as if it's still the 1990s.
-Stereotypes are hard to break, and it perpetuates a certain expectation many people that have never cruised think about when they imagine a cruise vacation.
+Part of the issue is in many cases, pop culture continues to portray cruise ships as if it's still the 1990s.
+Stereotypes are hard to break, and it perpetuates a certain expectation many people who have never cruised think about when they imagine a cruise vacation.

 Woman standing in front of pool deck on Symphony of the Seas

-People that have cruised many times would be the first to tell you that a cruise vacation can vary greatly depending on the line you choose, cruise ship you pick, time of year, and a variety of other factors.
+People who have cruised many times would be the first to tell you that a cruise vacation can vary greatly depending on the line you choose, the cruise ship you pick, the time of year, and a variety of other factors.
 It's no different than if you were to take a trip to New York City: not every vacation there is the same kind of experience.

 Before you write off a cruise vacation, here are the top ten commonly cited myths about a cruise and why they are plain wrong.